 Customizable machine configuration

-Depending on the machine size, the GEA manure Decanter pro series offers energy savings of 15 to 60 percent.
+Depending on the machine size, the GEA manure Decanter pro series offers energy savings of 15 to 60 percent, while the prime series achieves savings of 22 to 53 percent.

-*The Add Better label relates to the serial product GEA manure Decanter pro released in 2021.
+*The Add Better label relates to the serial product GEA manure Decanter pro (released between 2018 and 2022) and GEA manure Decanter prime (released in 2018).
 The comparison refers to the predecessor models.

 Mobile decanter systems